The Resonance Method

 The same palate that picks a lean Riesling over an oaky Chardonnay picks your apartment.
 Your people.

-Traditional wine education focuses on knowledge: regions, grapes, vintages, scores, etc.
+Traditional wine education focuses on knowledge: regions, grapes, vintages, scores.

 The Resonance Method focuses on perception: training your senses to notice what matters to you.